itaedel/Benefits-In-A-Click/index.md

 ## About the Project

 The goal of my project is to create a user-friendly platform where users can easily find and compare benefits without the hassle of navigating through multiple websites, saving valuable time and money for them.
-In this project, I had to create crawlers that can gather information from different credit club websites, and created a large database of benefits.
+In this project, I had to create crawlers that can gather information from different credit club websites, and created a large database of benefits that is updated constantly.
-I also created both the back-end and front-end of the website, ensuring it is easy to use.
+I also created both the back-end and front-end of the website, ensuring it is easy to use with a sleek modern design.

 ## Features